-The application guides outline the expected application timelines and process.
-This information is posted on the CRTO website; it can also be obtained in print by contacting the College or arranging a personal meeting.
+CRTO staff communicate with the applicants by phone, email or mail.
+The application for registration guide and the pre-registration guide outline the expected application timelines and process.
+The guides are posted on the CRTO website; copies of the guides can also be obtained in print by contacting the CRTO or arranging a personal meeting.
 Staff monitors and reviews the information for currency and accuracy on regular basis.

-The CRTO communicates with applicants throughout the registration process.
-Post application, the CRTO will alert an applicant if documents are missing.
-Throughout the application process staff are available to answer questions.
+CRTO staff communicates with applicants throughout the registration and pre-registration process; starting with a confirmation email when an application or pre-registration form is received.
+Post application, the CRTO will notify the applicant if any documents are missing or when the application is approved.
+Once registered, an email confirmation will be sent to the Member.
+This is followed up with a new member package, i.e. letter from the Registrar, certificate of registration and a reference folder.
+Throughout the application and pre-registration process staff are available to answer questions from the applicants.
 The nature and frequency of communication is applicant specific and depends on how often an individual contacts the CRTO while moving forward through the registration process.
-CRTO staff communicate with the applicants by phone, email or mail.